applidget/mobicheckin-api-documentation/README.md

 * [403](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.4) Forbidden - You might have forgotten the `auth_token`.
 * [404](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.5) Not Found - The resource does not exist.
 * [406](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.5) Not Acceptable - You might have forgotten the `.format` or the request `Content-Type`.
-* 422 Not Acceptable - Check your request body.
+* 422 Unprocessable Entity - Check your request body, the JSON or XML might be malformed.